-The Control section appears when the IOLAN is connected to a Remote Power Switch and/or an I/O model or you want to control the IPsec tunnel.
+The Control section appears when the IOLAN is connected to a Remote Power Switch and/or an I/O model, an IPsec tunnel is configured or you have configured a WLAN interface.

 RPS Control

 When a Remote Power Switch's (RPS) console port is attached to the IOLAN's serial port and the serial port is configured for the Power Management profile, you will be able to control the RPS's power plugs either universally or individually (power on/off the whole RPS or individual plugs).